Skip to content

 What the candidates do — and don’t — agree on

 Both candidates say they will follow Pennsylvania’s abortion law, which currently allows an abortion up to 24 weeks of gestation and is unlikely to change while Shapiro holds the veto pen.
-DePasquale, however, is more defiant: he will not prosecute any person from another state for receiving an abortion here or a medical professional for aiding in the abortion, which Sunday says is an impossible scenario.
+DePasquale, however, is more defiant: He will not prosecute any person from another state for receiving an abortion here or a medical professional for aiding in the abortion, which Sunday says is an impossible scenario.

-The two men have differing views about why they are the best suited to take on the office.
 For Sunday, his nearly two decades in the courtroom are the most critical part of the job.
 Meanwhile, DePasquale said his career experience in the legislature and as auditor general make him most equipped, despite never having prosecuted a case in a courtroom before.

 As national politics have become increasingly polarized in recent years, attorneys general have become the challengers of many federal policies.
-Republican AGs often challenge President Joe Biden’s administration — such as Biden’s student loan forgiveness program that was eventually overturned by the U.S. Supreme Court — while Democrats opposed former President Donald Trump’s executive actions when he was in office, such as Trump’s family-separation policy of unauthorized immigrants at the U.S.-Mexico border.
+Republican attorneys general often challenge President Joe Biden’s administration — such as Biden’s student loan forgiveness program that was eventually overturned by the U.S. Supreme Court — while Democrats opposed former President Donald Trump’s executive actions when he was in office, such as Trump’s family-separation policy of unauthorized immigrants at the U.S.-Mexico border.